mbvyn/AirflowSpark/README.md

 - [Additional resources](#additional-resources)

 ## <a name="project-overview"></a> Project overview
 Apache Airflow version ```2.3``` with Postgres version ```13```

 and Apache Spark version ```3.1.2``` with Hadoop version ```3.2```
 ### Apache Airflow
 Application |Description
 --|--
-Postgres | Postgres database for Airflow metadata.
-Airflow-init  |  The initialization service.
-Airflow-scheduler|  The scheduler monitors all tasks and DAGs Airflow-triggerer|  The triggerer triggers the task instances once their dependencies are complete  |
-Airflow-worker|  The worker that executes the tasks given by the scheduler Airflow-cli| Airflow command line interface  |
-Airflow-webserver|  The webserver.
+Postgres | Postgres database for Airflow metadata Airflow-init  |  The initialization service Airflow-worker|  The worker that executes the tasks given by the scheduler Airflow-scheduler|  The scheduler monitors all tasks and DAGs Airflow-webserver|  The webserver.
 Available at http://localhost:8080

 <p align="center"><img src="docs/images/Airflow Architecture.png"></p>

 ### Apache Spark
 Application |Description
 --|--
 Spark  | Spark Master node.
-Available at http://localhost:8181 Spark-worker-1  | Spark Worker node with 4 core and 4 gigabyte of memory (can be configured manually in docker-compose.yml) Spark-worker-2  | Spark Worker node with 4 core and 4 gigabyte of memory (can be configured) Spark-worker-3  | Spark Worker node with 4 core and 4 gigabyte of memory (can be configured)
+Available at http://localhost:8181 Spark-worker-1  | Spark Worker node with 4 core and 4 gigabyte of memory (can be configured manually in docker-compose.yml) Spark-worker-2  | Spark Worker node with 4 core and 4 gigabyte of memory (can be configured manually in docker-compose.yml) Spark-worker-3  | Spark Worker node with 4 core and 4 gigabyte of memory (can be configured manually in docker-compose.yml)

 <p align="center"><img src="docs/images/Project Architecture.png"></p>